Jim Aikin's Oblong Blob

 Cindy

-5. Mandy said
+5. Mandy says:

 hello, i quite enjoy your music, but i was also wondering if you could share with me where you got the little widgets, as i’d like to host some of my own. thank you.

-• prophet-5 said
+• prophet-5 says:

 By now I don’t remember where I got them, but they’re a WordPress widget.
 Or maybe I got them from my friend David.
 The code looks like … well, I’ll munge it so you can read it.
 It would look sort of exactly like this, except replace anything in angle brackets with an actual thing.
 The word “audio” should be printed as shown: